Key Takeaways:

 • If unsure, get permission from the copyright owner before using their work.

-If you’re a seller on Etsy, you need to be aware of the risks associated with copyright infringement.
+If you’re a seller on Etsy, you need to be aware of the risks associated with copyright infringement policy.

 Infringing on someone else’s intellectual property can result in serious consequences, including legal action, account suspension, and loss of revenue.